Shaydu/carthorse/docs/bbox-calculation-fix.md

 ### 1. PostgreSQL Staging Bbox Calculation

-Added bbox calculation to the `copyRegionDataToStaging` method in `EnhancedPostgresOrchestrator.ts`:
+Added bbox calculation to the `copyRegionDataToStaging` method in `CarthorseOrchestrator.ts`:

 ```typescript
 // Calculate bbox from geometry for trails with missing bbox values